governify/gql-paginator/README.md

 ```
 3. Import the library in the js file in which you want to use the functions:
 ```
-import { GQLPaginator, visualizeAllAvailableConfigurationsSource } from 'github-gql-paginator';
+import { GQLPaginator } from 'github-gql-paginator';
 ```
 ---
 ## Usage
 ### GQLPaginator function
 This async function receives a query, a token, and a configuration, and returns the paginated result if possible or the non-paged result if not.
+[Result's examples](https://github.com/governify/gql-paginator/tree/main#examples)
 ```
-await GQLPaginator(query, token, configuration);
+result = await GQLPaginator(query, token, configuration);
 ```
 Parameters:
 -  **Query**: Add the query you need to paginate, and put it in quotes.
 Remember that to paginate you need to build a query that provides the information necessary to do so.
 [How to build a valid query for pagination?](https://github.com/governify/gql-paginator/tree/main#how-to-build-a-valid-query-for-pagination)
 -  **Token**: Your API token in quotes.
 You can find more information on how to generate a token on the page of the API you are using.
 -  **Configuration**: The required pagination configuration of the API in use.
-You can use the [visualizeAllAvailableConfigurationsSource](https://github.com/governify/gql-paginator/tree/main#visualizeallavailableconfigurationssource) function to view all available settings.
 You can also create your own configuration or modify existing ones by following the [configuration creation and editing guide](https://github.com/governify/gql-paginator/tree/main#configuration-creation-and-extend-guide).
 Default configurations:
     - github-v1.0.0
     - zenhub-v1.0.0
  ---